 - Be sure there’s no way liquid nitrogen can become trapped inside your clothing against your skin.

-- When touching any object that’s been cooled by liquid nitrogen, wear loose-fitting gloves that can be pulled off quickly in case liquid is accidently dripped or spilled inside of them.
+- When touching any object cooled by liquid nitrogen, wear loose-fitting gloves that can be pulled off quickly in case liquid is accidentally dripped or spilled inside.

 - Use only approved, unsealed vessels to hold liquid nitrogen.
 As seen in this video, LN2 explodes in a sealed container.

 - Never dispose of liquid nitrogen by pouring it on the floor.
-The visible cloud that forms is harmless condensed water vapor; but the nitrogen gas also formed is invisible, odorless, and tasteless and can cause nitrogen asphyxiation “” suffocation caused by exhaling carbon dioxide without resupplying oxygen.
+The visible cloud that forms is harmless condensed water vapor.
+Still, the nitrogen gas also formed is invisible, odorless, and tasteless and can cause nitrogen asphyxiation “” suffocation caused by exhaling carbon dioxide without resupplying oxygen.

 - Do not store liquid nitrogen for long periods in an uncovered container (nor a totally sealed container).
-As the oxygen over the nitrogen circulates, liquid oxygen can form and build up to levels which can cause spontaneous fires to ignite on organic materials “” even clothing.
-Eliminate any possible sources of ignition such as flames, sparks, static electricity, etc.
+As the oxygen over the nitrogen circulates, liquid oxygen can form and build up to levels that can cause spontaneous fires to ignite on organic materials, even clothing.
+Eliminate any possible ignition sources such as flames, sparks, static electricity, etc.

 LN2 Safety Precautions for Educators

-Students, whether children or teenaged risk-takers, tend to be very curious about liquid nitrogen.
+Whether children or teenage risk-takers, students are curious about liquid nitrogen.
 They also tend to be very tactile, so they will be tempted to reach out and touch it.
 As mentioned above, direct skin contact will cause severe, almost instantaneous frostbite (a cryogenic “burn”) on contact.
 This is the #1 safety precaution that must be prevented.
-Teachers must stress to their students the importance of not touching freshly frozen objects or the nitrogen itself; and set a good example by modeling the correct use of tongs when carrying LN2 and handling any object going into or out of it.
+Teachers must stress to their students the importance of not touching freshly frozen objects or the nitrogen itself and set a good example by modeling the correct use of tongs when carrying LN2 and handling any object going into or out of it.